Schools and institutions in New Mexico have been facing the challenges of having to provide online instruction during the pandemic.

 Damian said Riverside also had problems with student attendance.
 Initially, many students did not have the technology to learn online.

-There are still about 2,500 public school students that are unaccounted for in New Mexico as of March 19, 2021, according to the New Mexico Public Education Department.
+There are still about 2,500 public school students who are unaccounted for in New Mexico as of March 19, 2021, according to the New Mexico Public Education Department.

 Damian also explained that teachers have faced challenges with understanding the technology.